newtonx-inc/kong-oidc-google-groups/README.md

 - Set up a GCP OAuth client (and thus a Client ID and Client Secret) and consent screen.
 [See instructions]()
 - Create one or more groups and add users to them in Google Workspace.
 These will be your "allowed groups" for Google Groups based authorization after OIDC authentication is done.
+- Kong (This plugin tested in production w/ version 2.2)

 ## Plugin dependencies
 The following are some of the main software dependencies for this plugin.
 The Rockspec will automatically load these.